 - Recruit volunteers.
 Form a Security Committee by first identifying a key member of the church to head the committee, someone who will be vigilant and passionate about their new role in the church, and then add as many other volunteers as you think is necessary to secure your church campus.
 Be sure to include any members of the church who are in the law enforcement or medical communities.

 - Begin immediately.
 Do not wait.
 Once you have your security assessment in hand and a committee in place, immediately begin the process of building your Security Program.
 Immediately address the most vulnerable areas of your church campus.

 - Build on the basics.
-Once the Security Committee has built a comprehensive security program, including training requirements, protocols, and incident response guidelines, have a church-wide meeting of all members to go over the program and the role of the average church member - child, youth, or adult - in the case of an incident.
+Once the Security Committee has built a comprehensive security program, including training requirements, protocols, and incident response guidelines, conduct a meeting with all teachers and volunteers to make sure they are well-trained in the procedures they should follow in the case of an incident.

 - Medical response.
 All too often so much attention is placed on putting a security program into action, the medical response to a mass casualty incident is overlooked.
 You should also identify and recruit church members with a medical background to be a part of your Security Committee.
 They should be responsible for assessing the church's ability to respond in the case of one or more severe bleeding casualties.
 Every church should have multiple trauma kits staged throughout the church campus, along with several volunteers trained in the proper use of these kits.